About the RN-to-BSN Program

 Affordability.
 The program costs only $400 per credit hour, no matter where you live.*

 Credibility.
-Kent State’s BSN program is recognized by employers and universities across the world for its excellence.
+Kent State’s BSN program is recognized by employers and universities around the world for its excellence.

 Rolling admissions.
 Classes start every seven weeks, in the fall, spring, and summer.